DDI-TU-Dresden/thonny-wiki/linux.rst

 It may run on even older versions, but precompiled Thonny is linked against glibc-2.12, therefore the (only?) requirement is that the distro should be with glibc-2.12 or newer.

-If you can't install or run bundled Thonny, then try `universal install <universal>`_.